ljburtz/demo-ros1-turtlesim-forked/README.md

 You can play around and change the parameters of the artefacts.yaml file: for example change the starting position of the turtle or the segment_length of its trajectory (keep in mind that the size of the turtlesim environment is just 11 by 11 meters, with x,y = 0,0 at the bottom left).

+4. If you encounter any problem, feel free to open up a github issue describing your environment and the error message.

 ## Under the Hood
 Explanations of what happens under the hood to adapt it to your own use cases (with turtlesim or another simulator!)